-We Have Broad Discretion To Use The Proceeds Of Our Recent Private Placement Financing.
+We Have Broad Discretion To Use The Proceeds Of Our Recent Private Placement Financings.

-We have broad discretion in spending the net proceeds generated by our May 2007 private placement of Series A preferred stock and warrants.
-We may spend most of the net proceeds from the private placement in ways that ultimately prove unsuccessful.
+We have broad discretion in spending the net proceeds generated by our May 2007 and October 2007 private placements.
+We may spend most of the net proceeds from the private placements in ways that ultimately prove unsuccessful.
 Our failure to apply these funds effectively could have a material adverse effect on our business, results of operations and financial condition, and may also require further funding, which could dilute stockholders' ownership and cause a decline in the share price of our common stock.